 My favorite lens is the Canon EF 50mm f/1.4, and it happens to work on both camera bodies, score!
 Whether I’m shooting my kids, blog pics, or taking traveling pics, this is the lens I bring if I don’t want to carry multiple lenses.

-This lens allows you to get such amazing bokeh (blur) in the background of your pictures, as shown in the photo below.
+This lens allows you to get such fantastic bokeh (blur) in the background of your pictures, as shown in the photo below.

 Shooting in Manual